w3c/wot-thing-description/planning/work-items/usability-and-design.md

   - The key is a string
   - The value is an Object with the following fields
     - `href` providing the connection path if applies
-    - Any protocol-specific fields to be use to describe the connection
+    - Any protocol-specific fields to be used to describe the connection
 - `Thing::protocols` is a dictionary
   - The key is a string
   - The value is a protocol identifier or an Object with the following fields